Getting to Portillo

 The road up the mountain is sometimes choked with trucks and buses but the drive is very easy because the road is like a highway (because it is a highway!) when it’s fully cleared.
 The road is wide, even around all the switchbacks, and some drivers overtake vehicles that are overtaking another vehicle – crazy!

 Chains are compulsory to drive up the mountain but unfortunately the car rental companies don’t tend to provide these.
-You’ll need to rent them from one of the little stalls near the ascent up the mountain, or there is a roadside restaurant Cabertizo that has cadena arriendo.
-They only accept cash and you’ll need to leave your driver’s license or a cash deposit.
+You’ll need to rent them from one of the little stalls near the ascent up the mountain.
+They may only accept cash and you may need to leave your driver’s license or a cash deposit.

 There is a car park close to the Portillo Hotel for day trippers, or for overnight guests there are valets to park your car.